reshma1995/twitter-sentiment-analysis/README.md

 # Twitter Sentiment Anaylsis

+The whole project can be found here: https://github.com/reshma1995/twitter-sentiment-analysis

 This README provides clear instructions on how to install dependencies, how to run different components of the project, and how to contribute to the project, tailored for users familiar with GitHub projects.

 - This project applies deep learning techniques to analyze sentiments expressed in tweets.